Skip to main content

 truckTruck routing.
 Respects vehicle dimensions and weight limits

-Each mode produces different routes and terrain analytics.
+Each travel type produces different routes and terrain analytics.
 A pedestrian route through hilly terrain will show significantly different difficulty and grade profiles compared to the same coordinates with auto.

 Try GeoJSON format